What’s on offer

 Much of Ali’s time during past two decades has been spent on the Thames near his home in Kew, during which he set up up a successful school rowing programme for the comprehensive school where he was teaching.

-Since then he has studied Yoga in Switzerland and India, and won several Masters sculling events in the UK and abroad, as well as planning and setting up the Chez Boileau project on the River Dordogne.
+Since then he has studied Yoga in Austria, the USA, France and India, and won numerous Masters sculling events in the UK and abroad, as well as planning and setting up the Chez Boileau project on the River Dordogne.

-After a serious car crash in 1997, Ali was told that with so many bones broken, and a lung damaged, he would not be able to row again.
+After a serious car crash in 1998, Ali was told that with so many bones broken, and a lung damaged, he would not be able to row competitively again.
 Proving this prediction wrong, with the help of Yoga, has been on his mission-statement ever since.

 Nayana Cariappa – yoga teacher

 Nayana’s special area of expertise is in restorative and flexibility-building yoga, a subject of special importance to Masters rowers whose first priority will normally be to avoid injury and stay “in the game”, rather than to win at all costs.